othomation/nanoni-pokemini-tetris/doc/journal.md

 for the people who need it.

 ### The Tools
 The CPU was found to be from the S1C88 family of microcontroller by Epson.
+The S1C88 comes in different models.
+The one used in the pokemini is a MODEL3 maximum mode.
 It has its own official compiler you can find on [archive.org](https://web.archive.org/web/20190411141705/www.epsondevice.com/products_and_drivers/semicon/products/micro_controller/zip/s5u1c88000c16.zip).
 Sadly it is only available natively on Windows.
 If you’re on Linux or Mac, you have to make a Windows VM or install wine.
 The two links I posted above provide a Makefile already configured to be able to use the compiler through wine.

 It has a `doc/` directory which I encourage you to explore.
-The documentation has a pdf for how the CPU behave and another one on the compiler itself and the tools around it.
+The documentation has `manual1E.pdf` for the C compiler, assembler and linker. `manual2E.pdf` focus on the rest of the tools provided.
+You can find the documentation for the inner functioning of the core itself [here](http://www.rayslogic.com/Software/TimexUSB/Docs/s1c88%20core%20cpu%20manual.pdf).

 #### Compiling and running a hello world
 To make sure everything is setup properly I’m going to build a minimal project.
 I’m going with [tup] as my build system instead of `make` as I want to learn more about it.
 I also don’t want to spend too much time writing a Makefile.

+## 2021/04/15

 [tup]: http://gittup.org/tup